Comparison & Guides

 Stock these basics to support your new practice:

-• Ghee -- used in cooking and as a health tonic
+• Ghee: used in cooking and as a health tonic

-• Fresh ginger -- the universal digestive aid
+• Fresh ginger: the universal digestive aid

-• Cumin, coriander, and fennel seeds -- the CCF trio for digestive tea
+• Cumin, coriander, and fennel seeds: the CCF trio for digestive tea

-• Turmeric powder -- anti-inflammatory staple
+• Turmeric powder: anti-inflammatory staple supported by extensive research

-• Rock salt -- preferred over refined table salt
+• Rock salt: preferred over refined table salt

-• Raw honey -- natural sweetener (never heated)
+• Raw honey: natural sweetener (never heated)

-• Sesame oil -- for self-massage (Vata and Kapha types)
+• Sesame oil: for self-massage (Vata and Kapha types)

-• Coconut oil -- for self-massage (Pitta types)
+• Coconut oil: for self-massage (Pitta types)

-• Basmati rice -- the most balanced grain in Ayurveda
+• Basmati rice: the most balanced grain in Ayurveda

-• Split yellow mung dal -- the easiest legume to digest
+• Split yellow mung dal: the easiest legume to digest

 Your 30-Day Ayurveda Starter Plan